pinkbunkadoo/floaty/readme.md

 Supported image formats include PNG, JPEG and other web browser supported types.

+<h3>Installation</h3>

+Floaty requires Electron https://electronjs.org/ to run at the moment.
+A standalone build is coming.

 <h3>Getting started</h3>

 - Drag one or more images onto the drop window